Whole Grain Pesto Bowls

 Instructions

-• To assemble the bowls, divide the roasted vegetables, cooked whole grains, chopped, fresh heirloom tomato, and cooked white beans into four bowls (or, for meal prep, 4 storage containers).
-Top each bowl with three tablespoons of your pesto and some fresh basil leaves.
-Enjoy.
+• To assemble the bowls, divide the roasted vegetables, cooked whole grains, chopped, chopped tomato, and cooked white beans into four bowls (or storage containers, if you're meal prepping).

 xo